Jaguar E-Type and XJ

 Kirby Palm did this upgrade by fabricating some of the hardware and having the rest made for him.
 Pictures and guidelines are presented here in two pages; one page describes the two-piece rotor itself, including the outer disc, the inner hub, and the bolts to hold it together.
 The other page describes the small parts needed for the job, most of which are involved in spacing the caliper wider.

 Here's what Palm's brakes looked like when done:

 One final comment: If you talk with Jaguar "experts", you may hear that installing two-piece vented inboard brake rotors is difficult and problematic.
 There's a good reason for those reports.
-An outfit called Gran Turismo Jaguar once offered a vented rotor kit that was horribly designed -- requiring grinding on the differential output shafts to install, believe it or not -- and shoddily machined, usually resulting in runout problems.
+An outfit called Gran Turismo Jaguar once offered a vented rotor kit that was horribly designed -- requiring grinding on the differential output shafts to install, believe it or not -- and shoddily machined, often resulting in runout problems.
 Unfortunately, this was probably the most popular kit of its time, since GT Jaguar was more adept at promotion than most such outfits.

 Improve your Jag-lovers experience with the Mozilla FireFox Browser!